Skip to main content

 Shuttle Buses

 We encourage residents and visitors to the Bunbury Geographe region to check local bus timetables via the Transregional website for bus routes, times and planning your journey (normal fees will apply).
-Catching a bus to the Bunbury Bus Station, then using a free shuttle bus to Hands Memorial Oval is a great option!

 We ask you to plan your journey wisely.
 Please travel safe, look out for each other, and never drink and drive.
 Arrange a designated driver or use public transport to ensure everyone in our community arrives home safely following this amazing event.